Joe627487136/DB_Project/README.md

 ```

 ## Before you run the project, please create related database ##
-- Our database is simply the mysql.
+- a.
+Our database is simply the mysql.
 Before you start the server it is required for you to have a schema and better with a related dataset.
 To do this: run all scripts under ```sql_script``` folder in your mysql server.
 - All five mysql scripts under ```sql_script``` folder:
 ```
     Django_Bookstore_Arrival_history.sql